AllanRamos-hue/Donkey-Kong/README.md

 # Donkey-Kong
-This project was a college work I had to remake an arcade game.
+This project was a college work.